borntofrappe/Practice-Front-End-Web-Development/SVG CSS Animation/README.md

   - `forwards`; the element retains the properties specified by the animation in the last keyframe (this depends on the basis of direction and iteration-count.
 For a normal animation going to 100%, the values adopted will reside in this last 100% keyframe).

-  - `backwards`; the element retains the properties specified by the animation in the first keyframe.
-Moreover, if a delay is set up for the animation,
+  - `backwards`; the element retains the properties specified by the CSS, before the animation occurs.
+Unlike `none`, the element will initially assume the properties specified by the first keyframe, **if** a delay is introduced in the animation.
+Without delay, this value is virtually indentical to the default value of none.

   - `both`; at the end of the animation the element retains the properties as specified by `forwards`, by the last keyframe.
-At the beginning of the animation the element assumes the properties as specified by `backwards` (if there is a delay).
+At the beginning of the animation, if there is a delay, the element assumes the properties as specified by `backwards`, in the first keyframe.

 - **animation-play-state**